elugens/hello-javascript/docs/general-javascript-questions/data-types/map-and-set.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, the forEach method gets used to iterate over the Map Object.</div><br />
+  <div><strong>Interview Response:</strong> Yes, we can use the forEach method to iterate over the Map Object.</div><br />
-  <div><strong>Technical Response:</strong> The forEach method gets used to iterate over the Map Object.
+  <div><strong>Technical Response:</strong> You can use forEach method to iterate over the Map Object.
 The forEach() method executes a provided function once for each Map entry.
-You should note that instead of producing a [key, value]; as a result, it produces the opposite [value, key].
-You can choose the format of your choice to meet the proposed result.
+You should note that instead of producing a [key, value], as a result, it creates the opposite [value, key].
+You can choose the format of your choice to meet the proposed outcome.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />